What is a Series LLC?

 • Difficulty obtaining separate EINs: Since each series is separate from the others, series LLC owners typically want to obtain a Federal Tax ID Number (also known as an EIN) for each series.
 However, clients have reported difficulty in doing so.

 • Banks can't comprehend it: Many banks are unfamiliar with the series LLC and therefore often have difficulty understanding that each series can open its own bank account.
+Combining their assets into a single account can also undermine the legal separation.

 • Attorneys and accountants are unfamiliar with it: Many attorneys and accountants are also unfamiliar with the Series LLC and cannot offer adequate counsel.